milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Cafe Intro.md

 Ingram: "Let's see. . ."

 Ingram: "Well, the foyer needs some sweeping. . . and there's empty dishes that need to be collected from the tables.
-Oh, and the mini library corner could use some dusting. "
+Oh, and the library corner could use some dusting. "

 Emi: ". . ."